realjkg/aptumcloud/README.md

 # aptumcloud
-Initial MVP repository and AWS setup this repo contains secure REST API server and chatGPT webhook as well as GCP container hooks
+Initial MVP repository and GKE setup this repo contains secure hardening and will contain chatGPT webhooks as well as GKE hooks for the community to use